 To understand the insurance landscape for the interventions and comparators in this report, we reviewed National and Local Coverage Determinations (NCDs and LCDs) from the Centers for Medicare and Medicaid Services (CMS), and publicly available coverage policies from representative public plans (MO HealthNet and Illinois Medicaid) and national and regional private payers (Aetna, Cigna, and Blue Cross Blue Shield of Kansas City).
+We also looked at Aetna's standard Medicare plan to see if Medicare coverage differed from its standard national plan.
 We surveyed the coverage policies for the currently approved indications of icosapent ethyl and rivaroxaban, understanding these coverage policies may change for icosapent ethyl should this intervention receive Food and Drug Administration (FDA) approval for its new indication being reviewed for this report.
 We also reviewed coverage policies for two agents used in DAPT, clopidogrel and ticagrelor, which are included in this report as comparators to rivaroxaban.

-We were unable to identify any NCDs or LCDs relating to the use of any of these therapies.19 A summary of our other findings is as follows:
+We were unable to identify any NCDs or LCDs relating to the use of any of these therapies.38 A summary of our other findings is as follows: